Anto Babić: Professional career

 After the war, he worked as a professor at the Higher Pedagogical School in Sarajevo, between 1946 and 1948.
 In the period 1948–1950, he was the president of the committee for colleges and scientific institutions, and in 1950 he was elected full professor and the first dean of the newly established Faculty of Philosophy in Sarajevo.

 He is the founder of the Department of History, where he taught medieval history until 1970.
 He was the president of the Historical Society of Bosnia and Herzegovina from its founding in 1947 until 1954.

 Since 1952 he has been a regular member of the Scientific Society of Bosnia and Herzegovina, and the Academy of Sciences of Bosnia and Herzegovina since its founding in 1966.

 Since 1965 he has been a corresponding member of SANU, and since 1972 a corresponding member of the Macedonian Academy of Sciences and Arts.

 He was a member of the editorial board and an associate of the Encyclopedia of Yugoslavia 1–6. book, notably leading a section on the Bosnia and Herzegovina separate.

 He started and edited (1949–1957) the Yearbook of the Historical Society of Bosnia and Herzegovina.

 Research area

 In his research, he mostly studied the medieval history of Bosnia, focusing on feudalism in medieval Bosnia and its specifics, the emergence of the medieval Bosnian state and its organization, as well as the Bosnian Church.
-His work on diplomatic service in medieval Bosnia is still unsurpassed today.
+His research on diplomatic service in medieval Bosnia is still unsurpassed today.